Reviews You Can Rely On

 Credit: Natalie Kafader

-Through our combined respect for snowboarding's roots, let's start by understanding what a cambered snowboard is.
-The most traditional of all base shapes got its term for having a convex shape underneath the snowboarding, giving rise between the feet and creating contact points towards the end of the tip and tail.
-In turn, this allows for harder edge hold, less flex, and a more powerful pop making it an ideal choice for any rider looking to ollie higher or carve groomers with more aggression.
-At the same time, a cambered snowboard can provide a familiar and more stable feel, drawing snowboarders who are spending their time in more freestyle-oriented terrain or ripping around the entire mountain.
-Camber does however have its shortcomings when it comes to powder.
-By having more stiffness and downward force at the tip and tail, it can be difficult to keep above the snow on those deeper days.
-That's when Reverse Camber becomes involved!
+• Camber: The most traditional of all base shapes got its name for having a convex shape underneath the snowboarding, raising the feet and creating contact points towards the end of the tip and tail.
+This allows for harder edge hold, minimal flex, and a more powerful pop, making it an ideal choice for any rider looking to ollie higher or carve groomers with more aggression.
+A cambered snowboard can provide a familiar, stable feel, but can sometimes fall short in powder.
+With greater stiffness and downward force at the tip and tail, it can be difficult to keep above the snow on those deeper days.

 snowboard - these are just few of the various types of snowboard cambers.